 Design will have a huge impact on both your downloads and your rank.
 Make sure that your listing includes quality screenshots of your app in action.
 Be thoughtful with your icon design and how it flows with the screenshots in your app listing.
 Continually update and improve your page.
 Consider A/B testing new keywords and copy to see if you can drive growth over time with small tweaks.

-Here a few additional ASO resources to get you started:
+Here are a few additional ASO resources to get you started:

 From Her: Theodore: “Well, you seem like a person, but you're just a voice in a computer.”